-SCBA, OXYGEN or SCUBA cylinders carried on the air wagons or on other apparatus should be visually inspected daily, using the 0700 Hour Check procedure, detailed later in this procedure.
-Certain problems or conditions, as noted in the 0700 check, would be cause to place a suspect cylinder out of service.
-Faulty equipment should be depressurized and sent to the Maintenance Bureau with SCBA Equipment Repair Form 300-16 for SCBA equipment or Repair Form 300-15 for OXYGEN and SCUBA cylinders as found on your station dashboard, within the TFRDweb website [LINK](#)
+SCBA, OXYGEN or SCUBA cylinders carried on the air wagons or on other apparatus should be visually inspected daily, using the 0700 Hour Check procedure, detailed below, Certain problems or conditions, as noted in the 0700 check, would be cause to place a suspect cylinder out of service.
+Faulty equipment should be depressurized and sent to the Maintenance Bureau with SCBA Equipment Repair Form 300-16 for SCBA equipment or Repair Form 300-15 for OXYGEN and SCUBA cylinders.
+[LINK](#)